nazariyv/neat_math/math.md

 # initial thoughts
 # [10, 2, 5, 6, 11, 3, 15] -> [2,5,6,3,10,11,15]
 # if you can do this, then you are done.
 Because 10 is in the right index.
-# so loop through the whole list and place the first element in the correct position
+# so loop through the whole list and place the first element in the correct position (this is n)
 # if the element's position is larger than m, repeat in the right half
 # if the element's position is less than m, repeat in the left half
+# the above step is n / 2.
+So there is recursion.
 # the average case for this algorithm is O(N) !!!
 Because you do:
 # n + n/2 + n/4 + n/8 + ... = 2n
 # compare this to merge sort's n log n.